 Tara's always had a passion for wildlife and grew up in Kent's countryside either searching for minibeasts, pond dipping or looking after slow worms in her Nan's back garden.
 Since then, Tara's love for reptiles and amphibians has lead her to join the KRAG committee in 2016 as Education Officer, where she's keen to spread her knowledge and enthusiasm for Britain's herpetofauna to younger generations

-Mike Phillips - Recording Officer
+John Rowland - Recording Officer

-Alexandra Marnerou - Recording Officer
+Lawrie Hills - Recording Officer

 Doug Warner - Development Officer